-We examine the relationship between constituents’ policy interests and legislators’ preferences by testing whether legislators’ positions on their state’s gas tax is affected by how much a higher gas tax would impact their constituents.
+We examine the relationship between constituents’ policy interests and legislators’ preferences by testing whether legislators’ positions on their state gas tax is affected by how much a higher gas tax would impact their constituents.
 Studies have found mixed support for whether the policy impact can have an independent effect on legislators’ votes (Adler, Cayton, and Griffin 2018; Bussing et al. 2020).
-We look at the direct policy impact by measuring how much people in the community drive.
+We look at the direct policy impact by measuring how much people in the community drive for their commute.
 We also control for several other factors including the legislators’ partisanship, employment in industries likely to be most affected by the gas tax, the ideology of voters in the district, and more (Anderson 2011; Levitt 1996).
 We find that those legislators whose constituents would be directly affected by an increased gas tax – those whose constituents drive more – are more likely to oppose increases to the gas tax.

-Our results provide a hopeful note in the effort for climate change mitigation because they show that public transit can have a double climate dividend.
+Our results provide a hopeful note in the effort for climate change mitigation because they suggest that public transit can have a double climate dividend.
 Use of public transit instead of personal vehicles can have a direct effect on reducing carbon emissions by increasing the fuel efficiency of passenger miles (Lowe et al., 2009).
 Further, transit substitution can have indirect effects on carbon emissions by increasing legislators’ support for a higher gas tax.

 Why the Gas Tax Matters to Constituents